People and News

 Massive Crater Discovered Under Greenland Ice

-An international team of researchers, including a NASA glaciologist, has discovered a large meteorite impact crater hiding beneath more than a half-mile of ice in northwest Greenland.
+An international team of researchers, including a NASA glaciologist, have discovered a large meteorite impact crater hiding beneath more than a half-mile of ice in northwest Greenland.
 The crater — the first of any size found under the Greenland ice sheet — is one of the 25 largest impact craters on Earth, measuring roughly 300 m deep and more than 31 km in diameter, an area slightly larger than that inside Washington's Capital Beltway, or corresponding to an area bigger than Paris.
 1) 2)

 The group, led by researchers from the University of Copenhagen's Center for GeoGenetics at the Natural History Museum of Denmark worked for the past three years to verify their discovery, which they initially made in 2015 using NASA data.
 Their finding is published in the 14 November issue of the journal Science Advances.
 3)